 Reshade is a free professional grade program for Microsoft Windows devices that provides you with options to enlarge images using sophisticated algorithms.

-While there are many programs out there that help you reduce the resolution of images, only a few ship with options to enlarge images without losing too many details.
+While there are many programs out there that help you reduce the resolution of images, only a few ship with options to enlarge images using optimized algorithms to achieve better results.

 The program loads a sample image on first start after installation which it uses to demonstrate its functionality.
 You can use the open button or File > Open to load an image from the local system, or switch over to batch processing if you want to process more than a single picture.